 There are many questions we could ask about this.
 One kind of question is explanatory: Why do we think that the neighbour did something wrong?
 Explanatory sentimentalists believe that moral thoughts are fundamentally explained by sentiments or emotions.
 The second kind of question is constitutive: What does our thought that the neighbour did something wrong consist in?
 That is, what kind of thought is it?
 Is it more like believing that Pluto is a planet or like wanting to hit an uncooperative computer?
 Judgment sentimentalists believe that moral judgments are constituted by emotional or non-cognitive responses, at least in part, or alternatively are judgments about emotional responses or the tendency of something to give rise to them.
 Some judgment sentimentalists are also expressivists, who believe that the meanings of moral terms must be accounted for in terms of associated non-cognitive states.

 Third, assuming that we've got it right, what kind of fact if any makes our thought about the neighbour's action true?
 Is the wrongness of the action a projection of our sentiments?
-If it is a fact, is it like the fact that the square of the hypotenuse is the sum of the squares of the other sides of the triangle, or like the fact that water is H2O, or perhaps more like the fact that rotten food is disgusting?
+If it is a fact, is it like the fact that the square of the hypotenuse is the sum of the squares of the other two sides of a right triangle, or like the fact that water is H2O, or perhaps more like the fact that rotten food is disgusting?
 For metaphysical sentimentalists, moral facts make reference to our sentimental responses, or moral and evaluative concepts are concepts of properties of causing or warranting sentimental responses.
 Finally, we’re pretty confident of our judgment.
 But even if we assume we know all the pertinent empirical facts, how do we know that what the neighbour did is wrong?
 What if someone disagrees?
 How can we justify our verdict?
 Epistemological sentimentalists believe that sentimental responses of a suitable kind play a central role in moral justification or understanding.